Woody Harrelson: 1985–1993: Cheers and early film roles

-While still working on Cheers, Harrelson restarted his film career.
-His first movie had been Wildcats, a 1986 football comedy with Goldie Hawn.
+While still working on Cheers, Harrelson began his film career.
+His first movie was Wildcats, a 1986 football comedy with Goldie Hawn.
 He followed his performance in Wildcats with the 1990 romantic comedy Cool Blue, alongside Hank Azaria.
 He reunited with Wesley Snipes (who also had debuted in Wildcats) in the box-office hit White Men Can't Jump (1992) and the action movie Money Train (1995).
 In 1993, Harrelson starred opposite Robert Redford and Demi Moore in the drama Indecent Proposal, which was a box office success, earning a worldwide total of over $265,000,000.
 He then played Mickey Knox in Oliver Stone's Natural Born Killers and Dr. Michael Raynolds in the Michael Cimino film The Sunchaser.

 1994–2011: Established actor

 In 2003, he co-starred as Galaxia/Gary in the comedy film Anger Management.
 He appeared in the action film After the Sunset and the Spike Lee film She Hate Me.
 In 2005, Harrelson was in The Big White and North Country.
 Also in 2005 he appeared as Kelly Ryan, husband of a contest-obsessed woman in the film The Prize Winner of Defiance, Ohio.
 In the winter of 2005–2006 Harrelson returned to London's West End, starring in Tennessee Williams' Night of the Iguana at the Lyric Theater.
 Harrelson directed Bullet for Adolf (a play he wrote with Frankie Hyman) at the esteemed Hart House Theatre in Toronto, Ontario, which ran from April 21 to May 7, 2011.
 Bullet for Adolf opened Off-Broadway (New World Stages) with previews beginning July 19, 2012, and closed on September 30, 2012, canceling its announced extension through October 21.
 The play was panned by New York critics.
 Harrelson made two films in 2006, the animated film version of Free Jimmy and also A Scanner Darkly the latter being written and directed by Richard Linklater.